Smarter Tax Selling: How the LIFO Method Can Reduce Your Capital Gains

 The LIFO method assumes you are selling the shares you purchased most recently.
 In a market where prices are generally trending upwards, your most recent purchases will likely have the highest cost base.

-By selling these "last-in" shares first, the difference between your sale price and cost base is smaller, resulting in a lower capital gain.
+By selling these "last-in" shares first, the difference between your sale price and the cost base is smaller—often resulting in a lower capital gain.
 This makes LIFO a popular choice for investors looking to minimise their tax liability in a specific financial year.

 LIFO in Action